 In January 2012, based on the above determination by the Committee and the independent directors, Mr. Fairbank was granted an award of performance shares under which he may receive from 0% to 200% of a target number of 191,257 shares of the Company's common stock based on the Company's performance over the three-year period from January 1, 2012, through December 31, 2014.
 The Company's performance will be assessed on the basis of Adjusted ROA relative to a comparator group consisting of companies in the KBW Bank Sector index, excluding custody banks (the "KBW index").
 The Committee believes that the KBW index is an appropriate index against which to assess the Company's performance because its members are principally lending businesses similar to the Company.
-The number of shares that will be issued will be reduced if the Company's Adjusted ROA for one or more fiscal years completed during the performance period, Mr. Fairbank will forfeit the entire award of performance shares.
-See "Additional Performance Conditions and Recovery Provisions - Performance Shares" on page 43 for more information on Adjusted ROA.
-The award had a grant date value of \$8,750,000; however, the number of shares that Mr. Fairbank ultimately receives, if any, will be solely dependent on the Company's performance share award also is subject to certain clawback provisions as described in more detail under "Clawbacks" on page 43.
+The number of shares that will be issued will be reduced if the Company's Adjusted ROA for one or more fiscal years completed during the performance period is not positive, no matter how well it compares to the peer group.
+If the Company's Adjusted ROA is not positive for all three fiscal years in the performance period, Mr. Fairbank will forfeit the entire award of performance shares.
+See "Additional Performance Conditions and Recovery Provisions - Performance Shares" on page 48 for more information on Adjusted ROA.
+The award had a grant date value of \$8,750,000; however, the number of shares that Mr. Fairbank ultimately receives, if any, will be solely dependent on the Company's performance over the performance period.
+The performance share award also is subject to certain clawback provisions as described in more detail under "Clawbacks" on page 49.